jhoneill/6Print/mdHelp/Out-Printer.md

 ```

 ### -NumberPages
-f specified page numbers will be added at the top of the page.
+If specified page numbers will be added at the top of the page.

 ```yaml
 Type: SwitchParameter